 Roxanne eventually relocated to Los Angeles and is now the lead singer of City School, a new band whose first album will be completed in early 2014.
 Garden of Love and her second CD, Comes Love, are available for purchase on her Music page and also at CDBaby.com and iTunes.

 Roxanne's TV and film credits include multiple roles on "ILL-ustrated" (VH1), "Doug" (ABC/Nickelodeon), "Pokemon" (the WB) and many other Japanese anime productions (see IMDB.com).
 Known for her wide range of character voices and accents, Roxanne has voiced bratty tots, precocious teens, sweet ingenues, quirky moms, evil witches, and celebrity impersonations.
 Her voice-over and jingle work includes Cover Girl, Disney, Dodge, Kroger, Long John Silver's, Saatchi & Saatchi, Nintendo, Novartis Pharmaceuticals, and The Documentary Channel.
 A trained stage and film actress with over 15 years of experience, Roxanne is a member of SAG, AFTRA and Actors Equity.

-Roxanne has joined the ranks of aspiring Hollywood screenwriters, and is currently working on an MFA in screenwriting at UCLA's prestigious film school in 2014.
+Roxanne has joined the ranks of aspiring Hollywood screenwriters, after finishing an MFA in screenwriting at UCLA's prestigious film school in 2014.
 She was nominated for a HUMANITAS prize for her TV pilot The Intenders, and her feature-length animation script Caterpillarland was awarded the 2011 Oliver's Prize for Best Animated or Family Screenplay by a UCLA student.
 She is represented by Doug Draizin of Ensemble Entertainment.